wuyou33/makena/README.md

 ![alt text](docs/pics/TopPics.png "Top pics to attract attention")

 Makena is a velocity-space, constraint-based physics engine for convex rigid body simulation.
-It also contains some useful stand-along geometric tools such as convex hull finders and an intersection finder for convex polytopes.
+It also contains some useful stand-alone geometric tools such as convex hull finders and an intersection finder for convex polytopes.
 The development is still in progress (pre-alpha release).
 The development originally started to experiment an idea to track contacts over multiple simulation steps.
 Conventional physics engines run multiple iteration of geometric configuration update and collision detection